“You have to fail often in order to succeed sooner. “

 - Stay human, scaling your organizational environment so that there’s room for hot groups to emerge and thrive.

-- Build bridges from one department to another, from your organization to your prospective customers, and ultimately form the present to the future.
+- Build bridges from one department to another, from your organization to your prospective customers, and ultimately from the present to the future.

 - 1st Book 2012; Jack Daniel’s Magic; 4 Key Questions; Healthcare Cost ideas (verneharnish.typepad.com)